Skip to content

 Paris (1 hour 30 minutes), Yonne

 Château de la Gruerie in Bourgogne-Franche-Comté reaches via Paris with seven restored bedrooms sleeping up to 14 guests on-site.
-Seated capacity to 12 suits intimate micro-weddings only; the property is the smallest reception capacity, suited to wedding parties of 8-12 with broader guests routed to nearby Yonne-region partner accommodation.
+Seated capacity to 12 suits intimate micro-weddings, ideal for wedding parties of 8-12 with broader guests routed to nearby Yonne-region partner accommodation.
 The Yonne position reaches via Joigny or Auxerre regional rail with strong access to Chablis-region catering for any micro-wedding wine-pairing brief.

 Why We Love It